 Our Young Embroiderers meet once a month.
-For more details please contact Mrs. Chris Grant on 01243 528116 or email firstname.lastname@example.org
+For more details please contact Mrs. Chris Grant via email: email@example.com

 Have fun working with textures, fabrics & threads.
 Enjoy being creative.

 (Chichester Young Embroiderers are affiliated to the Embroiderers’ Guild.
 An annual membership fee of £10 is payable through the local group organiser to the Embroiderers’ Guild HQ.
 This can be renewed annually and runs from the date of joining, giving access to the Young Embroiderers’ website of the National Embroiderers’ Guild.)

 The Young Embroiderers meet at the Bassil Shipham Centre, 10am until 12.30pm, one Saturday a month.
 Each session costs £5, payable on the day, but please let Chris know that you are coming.

 The meeting dates for 2018 are as follows: Saturdays

 12th May, (sorry unavoidably cancelled) 9th June, 14th July, no meeting in August, 15th September, 13th October, 10th November and 8th December.